Magic square and half-hypermultiplets in F-theory: Six-dimensional global model

 \subsection{The massless spectrum}

-As we will see explicitly in the next section, the replacement of the section $h_{n-r+2}^2\rightarrow h_{2n-2r+4}$ in the split $I_6$ equation results in the global non-factorization of the exceptional curves, which is supposed to reduce the gauge group from $SU(6)$ to $Sp(3)$.
-Assuming this, let us examine what matter multiplets are expected to arise in this model.
+As we will see explicitly in the next section, the replacement of the section $h_{n-r+2}^2\rightarrow h_{2n-2r+4}$ in the split $I_6$ equation results in the global non-factorization of the exceptional curves, which reduces the gauge group from $SU(6)$ to $Sp(3)$.
+Let us examine what matter multiplets are expected to arise in this model.

 In the transition $I_6^s\leftrightarrow I_6^{ns}$, nothing changes in the local singularity structure near the zero loci of $t_r$ and $P_{2n+r+16}$, where $\frac12{\bf 20}$ and {\bf 6} of $SU(6)$ appear as massless matter in the split theory; the string junctions or the vanishing cycles there do not ``know'' whether the total equation is of the split type or of the non-split type.
 The only change they feel is that of the gauge group, so they simply decompose into irreducible representations of $Sp(3)$, which is the gauge group of the non-split theory.
-Thus, at a zero locus of $t_r$, a half-hypermultiplet in {\bf 20} of $SU(6)$, of which the quaternionic Kähler manifold $E_6/(SU(6)\times SU(2))$ is comprised, is decomposed into half-hypermultiplets in ${\bf 14}'$ and ${\bf 6}$ of $Sp(3)$, while at a zero of $P_{2n+r+16}$, a hypermultiplet in {\bf 6} of $SU(6)$ entirely becomes one in {\bf 6} of $Sp(3)$.
+Thus, at a zero locus of $t_r$, a half-hypermultiplet in {\bf 20} of $SU(6)$, of which the quaternionic K\"ahler manifold $E_6/(SU(6)\times SU(2))$ is comprised, is decomposed into half-hypermultiplets in ${\bf 14}'$ and ${\bf 6}$ of $Sp(3)$, while at a zero of $P_{2n+r+16}$, a hypermultiplet in {\bf 6} of $SU(6)$ entirely becomes one in {\bf 6} of $Sp(3)$.
 Note that {\bf 6} is also a pseudo-real representation of $Sp(3)$, and the latter can be regarded as $2n+r+16$ pairs of half-hypermultiplets.
-A ${\bf 14}'$ constitutes the quaternionic Kähler manifold $F_4/(Sp(3)\times SU(2))$, while a ${\bf 6}$ does $Sp(4)/(Sp(3)\times SU(2))$.
+The ${\bf 14}'$ constitutes the quaternionic K\"ahler manifold $F_4/(Sp(3)\times SU(2))$, while the ${\bf 6}$ does $Sp(4)/(Sp(3)\times SU(2))$.
+This will answer to the original question of where the matter fields corresponding to the final magical coset arise; they arise at the $E_6$ points of the non-split $I_6$ model as an irreducible multiplet in the $Sp(3)$ decomposition of ${\bf 20}$ of $SU(6)$.